PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
 EventChannels also increase the safety of events by reducing the risk of firing or listening to non-existent events by connecting the events to objects that have a less volatile lifecycle.
-ScriptableObjects are always accessible during runtime, and as such will never be null if properly provided to an object.
-As such, a coin will always be able to fire its event and a coin responder will always be able to listen for its event, regardless of if any other active objects are around to broadcast/receive the same event.
+ScriptableObjects are always accessible during runtime, and will never be null if properly provided to an object.
+As a result, a coin will always be able to fire its event and a coin responder will always be able to listen for its event, regardless of if any other active objects are around to broadcast/receive the same event.
 </p>

 <p>
 Within <span class="book-title">Boba Eye</span>, EventChannels are used frequently to allow communication between objects from distinct systems that may wish to respond to one another.
-For example, the UI system for displaying characters and their dialogue lines is activated in response to an EventChannel that is activated when an occupied table is interacted with.
+For example, the UI system for displaying characters and their dialogue lines is activated in response to an EventChannel that is fired when an occupied table is interacted with.
 The table has no knowledge of the UI; the UI has no knowledge of the table.
 They each only need to know of the EventChannel, which is a durable project asset capable of being easily provided in-editor.
 </p>

 <p>